 - Ziprasidone (Geodon)

 A third, smaller category of drugs used to treat schizophrenia is known as "miscellaneous antipsychotic agents."
 Miscellaneous antipsychotic agents function differently than typical or atypical antipsychotic medications.
-Loxapine (Adasuve, Loxitane) is one such miscellaneous antipsychotic and is used to treat agitation in people with schizophrenia.
+Loxapine (Adasuve, Loxitane) is one such type and is used to treat agitation in people with schizophrenia.

 Side effects are common with antipsychotic drugs.
-They range from mild side effects such as dry mouth, blurred vision, constipation, drowsiness and dizziness which usually disappear after a few weeks to more serious side effects such as trouble with muscle control, pacing, tremors and facial ticks.
+Mild side effects include dry mouth, blurred vision, constipation, drowsiness, and dizziness, which usually disappear after a few weeks.
+A more serious side effect is tardive dyskinesia, which is characterized by trouble with muscle control and may include tremors and facial tics.
 The newer generation of drugs have fewer side effects.
 However, it is important to talk with your mental health professional before making any changes in medication since many side effects can be controlled.

 Schizoaffective disorder is characterized by persistent symptoms of psychosis resembling schizophrenia with additional periodic symptoms of mood (or affective) disorders.